 You can then set up a simple excel spreadsheet posting the cash receipts and payments when you expect them to happen.
 Some of the figures will need to be estimated.

-The sample shows that the company started with £10,000 of investment and at the year end £5030 will be in the bank.
+The sample shows that the company started with £10,000 of investment.
+At the year end £5030 will be in the bank.
 Therefore if the company hits all its targets within the first year a small amount will be available in the bank.

-It is worth spending time each month looking at the forecast and comparing it to the actual cash, this will allow you to spot any differences and adjust any future figures that may be necessary.
+It is worth spending time each month looking at the forecast and comparing it to the actual cash.
+Differences can be spotted and you can then adjust any future figures that may be necessary.

 Return from Cash Flow Forecast to Accounting Basics Page.